novaotp/novaotp/README.md

 - Reach me at <a href="mailto:rahman@sajidur.dev">rahman@sajidur.dev</a>
 - See [my personal website](https://www.sajidur.dev)
 - Aiming to become a solutions architect one day

+## Current projects

+Here are some projects I'm currently working on.

+* [Sveltique](https://github.com/sveltique/sveltique) : Build beautiful and consistent user interfaces with ready-to-use components, a cohesive design system and Tailwind's flexibility.